 The Pupil Premium is money the school receives from the government to help the most disadvantaged children to achieve better results.
-For details of the use of pupil premium for the last academic year, see our Pupil Premium Report 2017-18.
+For details of the use and impact of pupil premium, see our reports:

 It is for the Headteacher to decide how the funding is used.
 In the past it has been used to: